 Saxophonist Kenny Garrett, 59, is a legend.
 But he is a legend who is very much alive: humorous, unpredictable, sincere.
 On December 5, 6, and 7, Moscow jazz fans can taste it themselves at Igor Butman Jazz Club.
 In anticipation of that visit, Kenny Garrett spoke about his music and his personal story to Evgenii Konoplev, exclusively for Jazz.Ru Magazine.

 It’s not your first visit to Russia, is it?

 I’ve been in Russia at least five times or probably more, I can’t remember.
-First time was when Igor Butman had the club named Le Club (same location as Igor Butman Club today, although there was a five-years break when the club had different locations.—Jazz.Ru .)
+First time was when Igor Butman had the club named Le Club (same location as Igor Butman Club today, although there was a five-years break when the club changed several other consecutive locations.—Jazz.Ru.)
 I’m not sure how long ago it was, maybe 10 years.
 (In fact, 19: May and June, 2000.—Jazz.Ru.)
 And the last time was two or three years ago.
 But this is the first time I’m coming when it’s cold.

 What’s the place of Russia on your cultural map?

 I don’t know many Russian musicians except Igor.
 But it’s because I’ve never been there long enough—a day or so and we’re out, that’s how you do most festivals.
 But I know there are some great classical musicians there, for sure.